 Step #4.
 How to say thank you.

 I know this might sound silly but knowing how you plan to thank your volunteer is good to have in the back of your mind.
 Will you buy them a souvenir?
+Give them a gift basket or a gift card?
 Reciprocate the help for an upcoming trip they will be taking?
-Maybe you will have them to dinner after you return.
+Maybe you will have them over for dinner after you return.

 Whatever you decide, be sure to do something so they know just how much you appreciate them.
 This will make it easier to ask them again in the future and easier for them to say yes!